 Nursing is a demanding job and it can often feel as though there are not enough hours in the day to complete all of your tasks.
-Unlike other jobs, priorities can change rapidly - when a patient is in urgent need of your attention, your to-do list can change rapidly.
+Unlike other jobs, priorities can change rapidly.
+When a patient is in urgent need of your attention, your to-do list can change rapidly.
 The hectic pace of the job is one of the reasons that many nurses get burned out and stressed out.
-Using time management techniques designed with nurses in mind is one way to make your life a little easier, as well as getting more done!
-Time management strategies can be broken down into five strategies:

-- Plan your day out in advance.
-Many nurses say that while planning is a good idea, their days are too unpredictable to plan.
-However, nurses who do plan their day will find that they get more done with less stress.
-It is difficult to plan your day because your environment can change rapidly, and much of your day is spent responding to the needs of patients.
-However, if you plan out the tasks you have to get done in a day they can become more manageable.
 Make a list of everything you must get done today.
 Then, make a note of how long it will take and rank the jobs in order of importance.
-Start looking at tasks and seeing when you will have time in your day to get one or two items done, and when you have a few minutes, complete a task that you can get done in that time.
+Start looking at tasks and seeing when you will have time in your day to get one or two items done.
+When you have a few minutes, complete a task that you can get done in that time.
 You will also feel better knowing that you are not forgetting anything!

-- Focus on the most important activities first.
-When you make the list above, also focus on the items with the highest priority.
-Remember, you may not be able to get everything done but by completing the most important tasks, you will be less stressed.
-Also, keep in mind that if nothing is going on right now, you should be working on one of your tasks because due to the unpredictable nature of your job, you can’t be sure that you will have time later.
+Also keep in mind that if nothing is going on right now, you should be working on one of your tasks.
+Due to the unpredictable nature of your nursing job, you can’t be sure that you will have time later.
 As you complete tasks, check them off on your list.
-It will give you a sense of accomplishment and make your stress level drop.
+It will give you a sense of accomplishment and make your stress levels drop.